HyperAST/HyperAST/README.md

 ## How to Cite

-If you use HyperAST in an academic purpose, please cite the following paper:
+If you use HyperAST and/or HyperDiff in an academic purpose, please cite the following papers:

 ```bibtex
 @inproceedings{ledilavrec:hal-03764541,